-What Can a Handyman Do in Melissa, Texas?
+What Can a Handyman Do Without a License in Melissa, Texas?

 In Melissa (Collin County), most “handyman”/general repair work is not licensed by the State of Texas, but Texas does require state licenses for specific trades (electrical, plumbing, HVAC, and fire sprinklers) and many projects still require city building permits/inspections.
 Texas does not have a single statewide “handyman license” or a uniform statewide dollar-threshold exemption; instead, legality depends on whether the work falls into a state-licensed trade and whether local permits are required.